markyoder/wasp_clone/README.md

  -G "Unix Makefiles" \
  ~/wasp
 ```
-E.g., to a script that will enable getpot
+for example, to a script that will enable getpot
 ```
 #!/bin/bash
 # Linux bash file example